gwen001/offsectools_www/README.md

 [offsec.tools](https://offsec.tools) is a vast collection of security tools and resources curated by the community.

+Tools developped by my sponsors are highlighted.
+And every week, 10 tools are promoted on the homepage.
+All those tools come first in search results.

+Newsletter is coming soon!

 # Todo

 - images on AWS